A one-year pilot project to explore a new way to offer transit service

 - You are responsible for loading/unloading your belongings.

 - Pets are allowed in an enclosed carrier, which must fit in the back of the van.
+Service animals do not need to be in a carrier.
 There is no cost for pets.

 - There are currently no bike racks on vehicles.
 If there is strong demand for bike racks, this could change in the future.